-Compute Point Cloud Bounding Box
+🔷Calculate Point Cloud Bounding Box

-Functional Description
+Function Description

-Two types of bounding boxes are optional:
+Two types of bounding boxes can be selected:

 -